 The cause of this type of hairloss is the sensitivity of hair follicles to a hormone called dihydroxy-testosteron (DHT).
 By binding itself to genetically determined receptors at the surface of the follicle, DHT causes an accelerated miniaturization of the follicle, which very rapidly produces its 25 hairs and vanishes upon exhaustion.
 When this happens to many hair follicles, hair will start thinning and eventually bald patches will appear.
 The more sensitive hair follicles are to DHT, the earlier baldness will appear.
 The degree of sensitivity to DHT is stipulated hereditary.

 Medication based on finasteride and dutasteride prevent the DHT to be formed from testosteron, thus preventing the follicle to die an early death.

-The consultation fees are not covered by the Dutch health insurance.
+The consultation fees will be partly (60-80%) covered by your Dutch health insurance when you are referred by your GP or a specialist.
 Costs for prescription drugs of finasteride or dutasteride are in general not reimbursed by the Dutch basic health care insurance.
 Please check this with your health care insurance advisor.